dballard/markdown-bullet-journal/README.md

 - [mdbj-migreate.exe](https://www.danballard.com/resources/mdbj/mdbj-summary.exe)
 - [mdbj-summary.exe](https://www.danballard.com/resources/mdbj/mdbj-migrate.exe)

-And place them in a directory.
-Run `mdbj-migrate` to generate a template to work from and each day after to 'migrate'.
-Run `mdbj-summary` to generate summary.txt to review work done.
+And place them in a directory you want to use.
+Run `mdbj-migrate` to generate a template to work from in that directory and each day after to 'migrate' to create the new day's file in that directory.
+Run `mdbj-summary` to generate summary.txt in the same directory to review work done.

 ### Linux & Mac